Access Period: 90 days

 Dave Scaler is the owner of AdvantageMotorsports.com, a company that performs engineering and analysis in the field of racing data acquisition and produces data logger hardware, software and sensors for racers around the world.
 Celebrating his 25th year in the racing industry, Dave has worked as a race mechanic, engine builder, race engineer, and race team manager for Road Racing, Oval Track, Drag Racing and Bonneville teams.
 Dave has taught Data Acquisition seminars all over the US, and his practical, real-world training style has been well received in all forms of motorsports venues.

-- Three months of online access (from date of purchase) to the 80 minute presentation
+- 90 days of online single-user access (from date of purchase) to the 80 minute presentation

 - Integrated knowledge checks to reinforce key concepts